envp/parascoin/README.md

 ## Building the code

-Use `mix escript.build` to generate a local escript binary called `project1`
+Use `mix escript.build` to generate a local escript binary called `paras`

 ### Note about running the code
 To run this application EPMD must be running as a daemon, run `epmd -daemon` before starting the application to avoid errors like: